 • What kind of laundry setup you need - laundry closet or dedicated laundry room

-Remember, you may know the details of your dream home inside and out, but your real estate agent - regardless of how amazing they are - is not in your head.
-In order to ensure they find homes that meet you criteria, you need to fill them in.
+Remember, you may know the details of your dream home inside and out, but your real estate agent – regardless of how amazing they are – is outside your head.
+To make sure they find homes that meet your criteria, you’ll need to fill them in.

 Provide Honest Feedback